ivanwills/node-getopt-long/README.md

 * defaults - Object containing default values for parameters
 * helpPrefix - Text to be put at the front of help message
 * helpSuffix - Text to be put at the end of the help message
+* subCommand - Flag, when set true processing of arguments will stop at the first non-parameter argument (this allows parameters to be passed on to sub-command)
 * ignoreCase - TODO - choose weather arguments should be case sensitive or not (default is true)
 * bundle - TODO - allow bundling of short arguments (default is true)